Welcome to my truthful and unbiased review of Aurora!

 - ‘5X DFY High Ticket Video Campaigns’ = $197

 Surprisingly, I couldn’t find any other upsells, unless I’ve missed a trick somewhere.
-But oh well.

 These are the following reasons why I think you should take it for a spin:

-First of all, the software makes the webinar-creation process super simple.
+Firstly, the software makes the webinar-creation process super simple.
 And also one that can work in various niches.

 Secondly, the hands-off software also makes following peeps on Pinterest and Instagram a total breeze.